Dr. David Perlmutter on Why Our Brains Conspire Against Us (And How to Stop It)

 • Our modern lifestyles, especially our relationship to technology and devices, have severed the connection between these two brain regions, leading to “disconnection syndrome.”
 Because of this, our amygdala rules our behavior, leading to impulsive and unhealthy choices.

-• Dr. Perlmutter’s advice for how to improve your brain and beat disconnection syndrome includes 8 parts: 1) Eating a healthy diet; 2) Exercising; 3) Using technology judiciously; 4) Meditating; 5) Getting enough sleep; 6) Exercising empathy; 7) Spending time in nature; 8) Investing in relationships.
+• Dr. Perlmutter’s advice for how to improve your brain and beat disconnection syndrome includes 8 parts: 1) Eating a healthy diet; 2) Exercising; 3) Using technology judiciously; 4) Meditating; 5) Getting enough quality sleep; 6) Exercising empathy; 7) Spending time in nature; 8) Investing in relationships.

 • When it comes to using our devices, we should use the acronym “TIME” to make sure we’re using it wisely.
 TIME stands for: Time, Intention, Mindfulness, Enrichment

-• When it comes to sleep and the brain, it’s important not only to get enough sleep, but also to get the right kind of sleep.
+• When it comes to sleep and the brain, it’s important to not only get enough sleep, but also get the right kind of sleep.
 You can use a wearable, get a sleep scan, or talk to your partner to get data on your sleep, and then adjust your sleep hygiene to improve it.

 In the end, it’s important to not get overwhelmed by these eight steps, or to give up because you’re having trouble with one of them.
 As Dr Perlmutter says, “it doesn’t matter where you jump on the carousel.
 It might be by paying attention to your sleep, changing your diet, getting out into nature — whatever it takes to get you a little bit better in terms of your decision making, that will be feed-forward and translate into better decision making across the board.”